-Equipment valued at \$5,000 or more must comply with the Buy America Act (100 percent made in America with 100 percent made in America parts).
+Equipment valued at \$5,000 or more must comply with the Buy America Act (100 percent made in America parts).

 Supplies and Materials

 A limited amount of activity-specific supplies may be allowed.
 It is OTSO's expectation that the potential sub-recipient will provide general office supplies and expenses, exclusive of the grant as it does for any employee.
 Printing costs for large volume public information, and educational materials are allowable.